30+ Income Survey Questions (Ranges, Examples + Best Practices 2026)

 Self-host for full data control.
 When collecting sensitive financial data, keeping it on your own infrastructure removes third-party risk.
 Formbricks supports self-hosting so income survey data never leaves your servers.

-20+ Income Survey Questions by Category
+30+ Income Survey Questions by Category

-Household Income (Questions 1-5)
+Category 1: Household Income (Questions 1-6)

 Household income captures the full financial picture of a respondent's living situation.
-Use these when your product or service is purchased with household budgets (housing, insurance, family subscriptions, consumer goods).
+Use these when your product or service is purchased with household budgets -- housing, insurance, family subscriptions, consumer goods.

 1. What is your approximate annual household income before taxes?